mitodl/mitx-grading-library/docs/edx.md

 ```

 Note that the `correct_answer` parameters are never sent to the grader, which is why you must provide them independently.

+When using sublists, such as a `ListGrader` or a `SingleListGrader` inside a `ListGrader`, you only need to provide an `answers` key to the top-level grader.

 ## Passing a grader directly